ycq091044/GCN-Oversmooth/README.md

         - Run ```python train.py --dataset [name of the dataset]``` and get the experimental results for 20 rounds

 - **performace-depth-oversmooth/ (reproductive codes for Experiment Section 5.1 Overfitting in Deep GCNs Part-I)**
+    - **ATTENTION:** The code is only for the GCN part, please remove the residual connection, non-linear activations and layer-wise parameter matrices between GCN layers to generate the SGC results.
     - Instructions
         - Before training, please use ```mkdir cora``` or ```mkdir citeseer``` or ```mkdir pubmed``` to generate the result folders for Cora, Citeseer, Pubmed
     	- Run ```python train.py``` and get the experimental results for 20 rounds